 “So Joshua commanded the priests.”
 God commands (Josh.
 4:16) and Joshua obeys (Josh.
 4:17).
 The exact obedience of Joshua is part of the motif of Joshua as a type of Christ, who always did the will of the Father (cp.
 John 8:29).(top)

 “when the priests...had come up out of the midst of the Jordan.”
 The exact timing of the priests leaving the Jordan River and the water returning at that same time is more evidence that this is a great miracle of Yahweh and that He is able to control things that happen on earth.
 The gods of the Canaanites could not do that.
 Also, this verse gives evidence that “midst” does not always mean “middle,” but just somewhere “in” something, in this case, the ark was close to the edge of the Jordan, not in the middle.

 “the tenth day of the first month.”
-The 10th day of the first month, Nisan, is the day that the Passover lamb is selected (Exod.
+The tenth day of the first month, Nisan, is the day that the Passover lamb is selected (Exod.
 12:3).
-That means it had been almost 40 years to the day that Israel left Egypt, because they left on Nisan 15, forty years before (Exod.
+That means it had been almost 40 years to the day that Israel left Egypt, because they left on Nisan 15, 40 years before (Exod.
 12:29-40).